American McGee: Alice: Asylum, cancellation and retirement

 In September 2017, McGee announced that he was working on a license proposal for Alice: Asylum, the third installment of the Alice franchise.
 McGee and his small team began working on a pitch book of "artwork, design outline, and financial/business model" which would be sent to EA upon completion.
 The pitch book was partially funded through the membership platform Patreon, and presented to EA in early 2023.

 McGee announced in April 2023 that EA ultimately rejected approving Alice: Asylum for both production and licensing after receiving McGee's pitch.
 Furthermore, McGee announced that even if EA were to reconsider their stance with production of the game in the future, he was not interested in being involved in future Alice projects.

 He also announced his retirement from game development, with plans to focus on his family and their family business, Mysterious.

+Plushie Dreadfuls

+In 2015, McGee and Yeni Zhang, his wife, founded the plush toy line 'Plushie Dreadfuls' under their company, Mysterious, Inc. Plushie Dreadfuls currently features plush toys designed around Alice In Wonderland characters, mental health conditions, marginalized sexualities, chronic health issues, and disabilities.

+McGee has stated that he was inspired to start the plush toy line after offering a version of the white rabbit plush belonging to 'Alice' from the game franchise to supporters, and his own personal life experiences with abuse, trauma, and witnessing bigotry.

+Dreadfuland

+In 2026, McGee announced plans for a 'spiritual successor' to the Alice games in the form of Dreadfuland - a game based on the story of the Plushie Dreadfuls, but not related directly to the Alice franchise or IP.
+Development is currently underway, and the story so far has revealed to focus on a boy's adventures through the land of the Plushie Dreadful rabbits.

 Personal life

-McGee said in 2013 that his mission is "to create a unified production method for story telling across the interactive and film industries" and says of himself "I want to be the next Walt Disney, only a little more wicked."